aichasarr/pov-mongodb-spark-connector/README.md

 * Computation of an aggregation pipeline with $lookup and $search operators
 * Computation of SQL against MongoDB Data

 This simple example shows how easy it is to integrate MongoDB data within your Spark data science application.
 For more information on the Spark Connector check out the [online documentation](https://docs.mongodb.com/spark-connector/master/).
-The MongoDB Connector for Spark is [open source](https://github.com/mongodb/mongo-spark) under the Apache license.
-Comments/pull requests are encouraged and welcomed.
+The MongoDB Connector for Spark is [open source](https://github.com/mongodb/mongo-spark) under the Apache license, comments/pull requests are encouraged and welcomed.
-Happy data exploration!